nikitinprior/dcpp/README.md

 The recovered code contains C++ comments and compiles successfully using the new preprocessor.
 The cpp_old.asm file is the restored assembly code.

-As a result of the work done, I have received all the information I need and I do not want to waste time completely restoring the original source code of the Hi-Tech C v3.09 preprocessor.

 Unfortunately, modern analogues of the yacc program generate other tables and code in the C language.
-To convert the file " cpy.y" I had to use the yacc program code from the old UNIX distribution, adapting it for CP/M.
+To convert the file "cpy.y" I had to use the yacc program code from the old UNIX distribution, adapting it for CP/M.
 The text of the program "cpy. c" was obtained using the yacc program using the code

 	yacc cpy.y